Postal Voting

 Important:

-• Once registered for postal voting, voters will be disqualified from voting in person at the polling station unless they use the postal ballot papers that were originally sent to them at the polling station.
+• Once registered for postal voting, you will be disqualified from voting in person at the polling station unless you use your postal ballot papers that were originally sent to you at the polling station.
 No additional ballot papers will be provided at the polling station.

-• If a voter changes address after applying for a postal vote, it is their responsibility to inform the Postal & Pre-Poll Voting Manager at the Judicial Greffe by emailing VotingApplications@courts.je or calling +44 1534 441300.
+• If your address changes after applying for a postal vote, it is your responsibility to inform the Judicial Greffe by emailing VotingApplications@courts.je or calling +44 1534 441300.

 If you miss the postal voting deadline